Mary Beth E Altier

 Contact Info

-Dr. Mary Beth Altier is a Clinical Associate Professor at New York University’s Center for Global Affairs where she directs the Masters’ degree concentration in Transnational Security and Initiative on Emerging Threats.
+Dr. Mary Beth Altier is a Clinical Professor at New York University’s Center for Global Affairs where she leads the Masters’ Degree concentration in Transnational Security and Initiative on Emerging Threats.
 She received her PhD and MA in Politics from Princeton University and BAs in Mathematics and History from Drew University.

-At the Center for Global Affairs, Professor Altier teaches courses in Transnational Security, Transnational Terrorism, Counterterrorism and Homeland Security, Security Sector Governance and the Rule of Law, and Analytic Skills.
-She also runs a Consulting Practicum with the US State Department’s Global Engagement Center and a Global Field Intensive to Belfast and London.
-Professor Altier is a recipient of the NYU SPS Excellence in Teaching Award.
+At the Center for Global Affairs, Professor Altier teaches courses in Transnational Security, Transnational Terrorism, Security Sector Governance and the Rule of Law, and Analytic Skills.
+She also runs Consulting Practicums with the Manhattan District Attorney’s Office and the US State Department’s Global Engagement Center as well as a Global Field Intensive to Belfast and London.
+Dr. Altier received the NYU SPS Excellence in Teaching Award in 2017 and 2023 and also serves as Co-Director of Faculty Research at the School of Professional Studies.

 May 04 2021